 And the grilled chicken, spaghetti squash, and Swiss chard I ate for breakfast and lunch today (with Tsardust Memories)?
 Delish!

-**A loving shout-out to my teammate Dave for giving me an assist by cleaning 2 lbs. of fresh green beans and cutting up a gorgeous pineapple for tonight’s dessert.
+**A loving shout-out to my teammate Dave for giving me an assist by cleaning 2 pounds of fresh green beans and cutting up a gorgeous pineapple for tonight’s dessert.

 Post a comment